‘Flip Or Flop’ Canceled? Christina El Moussa Reportedly Wants Off The Show And Away From Tarek

 Regardless, you can imagine how awkward it might be for Christina to work on Flip Or Flop with her ex-husband now that she’s dating someone that they both know fairly well.

-Seeing Flip Or Flop get canceled isn’t what many fans want but it’s almost inevitable at this point.
+Seeing Flip Or Flop get canceled isn’t what many fans want, but it’s almost inevitable at this point.
 Now that Tarek and Christina El Moussa are no longer together, it seems like any business relationship will be forced interaction.
 It takes two incredibly strong people to put on different hats and take their personal lives completely out of a work situation — and it’s not an easy task.

 As of now, it is hard to say what will happen to Flip Or Flop.
-The network hasn’t given fans too much to go off of and Tarek and Christina El Moussa have just maintained their plans to move forward professionally.
+The network hasn’t given fans too much to go off of, and Tarek and Christina El Moussa have just maintained their plans to move forward professionally.
 Will it work?
 Only time will tell.

 Are you a fan of Flip Or Flop?
 Do you think that HGTV will decide to cancel the show based on what has happened in the personal lives of Tarek and Christina?